Jean-François Parot

-Jean-François Parot (27 June 1946 – 23 May 2018) was a French diplomat and writer of historical mysteries, born in Paris.
+Jean-François Parot (27 June 1946 Paris – 23 May 2018 Missillac) was a French diplomat and author of historical mysteries.

 Background and professional career

-Coming from a family closely connected with the cinema (as a child, he knew Jean Gabin, his mother worked for Marcel Carné and his grandfather was editor of Abel Gance's Napoléon), Parot has a BA and an MA in history and completed postgraduate studies in anthropology, specializing in Egyptian mummification techniques, the myths of the Pacific Islanders, and the social history of eighteenth century Paris.
-He is the author of a study Structures sociales des quartiers de Grève, Saint-Avoye et Saint-Antoine, 1780–1785 (published on microfiche by Hachette, 1974).
+Coming from a family closely connected with the cinema (as a child, he knew Jean Gabin, his mother worked for Marcel Carné and his grandfather was the editor of Abel Gance's Napoléon), Parot got a BA and an MA in history and completed postgraduate studies in anthropology, specializing in Egyptian mummification techniques, the myths of the Pacific Islanders and the social history of 18th-century Paris.
+He wrote the study Structures sociales des quartiers de Grève, Saint-Avoye et Saint-Antoine, 1780–1785 (published on microfiche by Hachette, 1974).

-Following his military service, working in Saint-Louis, Senegal, Parot was launched into diplomacy "by chance" on the advice of the consul general to whom he had been assigned.
+Following his military service, he worked in Saint-Louis, Senegal and was launched into diplomacy "by chance" on the advice of the consul general to whom he had been assigned.
 He was vice-consul in Kinshasa (1974); Consul General of France in Ho Chi Minh City (1982–87) and in Athens; embassy counselor in Doha, Khartoum, Djibouti, Ouagadougou and Sofia; Minister Counselor at Tunis and deputy to the French ambassador; also advisor to the Minister of Industry and deputy director of personnel in the Ministry of Foreign Affairs in Nantes.
-Between 2002 and 2006 he was deputy director of the Directorate of Military Cooperation and Defense.
+Between 2002 and 2006, he was deputy director of the Directorate of Military Cooperation and Defense.
 He became Ambassador in Guinea-Bissau in October 2006.
 As ambassador, he emphasised the role of food in diplomacy.

 Writing

 Parot is best known as the author of the Nicolas Le Floch crime series.
 Parot conceived the idea of his eighteenth-century police Commissaire when stationed in Sofia.
-The characteristic feature of his novels is the accuracy of the historical Parisian background blended with action and mystery.
+The characteristic feature of his novels is the accuracy of the historical Parisian background that is blended with action and mystery.

 His books are published by Éditions Jean-Claude Lattès in Paris and in the Grands détectives series by Éditions 10/18.
 Most have also been published by Éditions France loisirs and le Grand livre du mois.
 His works have been translated into Italian, Spanish, English, Japanese and Russian.
-They are the subject of a television adaptation on France 2 by former police inspector Hugues Pagan with Jérôme Robart in the title rôle.
+They are the subject of a television adaptation on France 2 by former police inspector Hugues Pagan with Jérôme Robart in the title role.